Vision 150 · Renovation progress

 Funds are allocated by phase.
 The exterior phase carries the largest allocation because it sets the schedule for everything that follows.

-Phase 01Active phase · construction begins June 1
+Phase 01Active phase · construction underway (began June 1)

 White House Exterior